Puella Magi Madoka Magica (film series)

-Puella Magi Madoka Magica: The Movie (劇場版 魔法少女まどか☆マギカ, Gekijōban Mahō Shōjo Madoka Magika) is a series of Japanese anime films produced by Aniplex and Shaft based on the 2011 anime television series of the same name.
+Puella Magi Madoka Magica: The Movie (劇場版 魔法少女まどか☆マギカ, Gekijōban Mahō Shōjo Madoka Magika) is a series of Japanese animated dark fantasy action films produced by Aniplex and Shaft based on the titular 2011 anime television series.
 The first two films, Beginnings and Eternal, were released in October 2012 and serve as a recap of the television series with redone voice acting and newly animated footage.
 The third film, Rebellion, is an all-new original work, and was released by Warner Bros.
 Pictures in October 2013.

 A manga adaptation illustrated by Hanokage was released by Houbunsha between November 2013 and January 2014.
 The films are distributed in North America by Aniplex of America.

 The third film, Rebellion, was nominated for the Japan Academy Prize for Animation of the Year and won the Best Theatrical Film Award at the 19th Animation Kobe Awards.

-In April 2021, it was announced that a sequel movie to Rebellion was in production, titled Walpurgisnacht: Rising.
+A sequel film to Rebellion, titled Walpurgisnacht: Rising, is set to premiere in February 2026.

 Plot

-In Puella Magi Madoka Magica, there are certain creatures that can grant a chosen girl any wish they may desire.
-In exchange for that wish, however, that girl must become a magical girl who must fight against witches, creatures born from despair that are responsible for accidents, disease, and suicide.
-In the city of Mitakihara, a girl named Madoka Kaname is approached by a cat-like creature named Kyubey with the offer of becoming a magical girl.
+In Puella Magi Madoka Magica, certain creatures can grant a chosen girl any wish they may desire.
+In exchange for that wish, the girl must become a magical girl who must fight against witches, creatures born from despair caused by accidents, disease, and suicide.
+In the fictional city of Mitakihara, a girl named Madoka Kaname is approached by a cat-like creature named Kyubey with the offer of becoming a magical girl.
 Meanwhile, another magical girl named Homura Akemi seeks to do everything in her power to stop Madoka from becoming one.
 Madoka soon learns that the life of a magical girl is not the dreamlike fantasy she imagined and is instead filled with sadness and despair.